ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

 ## Download and export the Llama 3 8B model

-There are multiple model options available to use with executorch.
-Here we'll be focusing on llama 3 8B, but you can select the model that works best for you.
+There are multiple model options available to use with ExecuTorch.
+Here you will focus on Llama 3 8B, but you can select the model that works best for you.

 1. Download the Llama 3 pretrained parameters from [Meta's official llama3 repository](https://github.com/meta-llama/llama3/).

-2. Clone the Llama 3 Git repository
+2. Clone the Llama 3 Git repository:

     ```bash
     git clone https://github.com/meta-llama/llama3.git
      ```

-3. Navigate to [llama-downloads](https://llama.meta.com/llama-downloads/), enter your e-mail address and accept the license to receive the URL for Llama 3 model downloads.
+3. Navigate to [llama-downloads](https://llama.meta.com/llama-downloads/), enter your email address and accept the license to receive the URL for Llama 3 model downloads.

-4. Download required models
+4. Download required models:

     ```bash
     cd llama3